Isabella I of Castile

-Isabella I of Castile and Ferdinand II of Aragon are known for being the first monarchs to be referred to as the "Queen of Spain" and "King of Spain" respectively.
-Their accomplishments included completion of the Reconquista, the Alhambra Decree which ordered the mass expulsion of Jews, initiating the Spanish Inquisition, financing Christopher Columbus's 1492 voyage to the New World and establishing the Spanish empire, making Spain a major power in Europe and ultimately ushering in the Spanish Golden Age.
-Together with her husband, Isabella was granted the title of "Catholic monarch" by the Spanish Pope Alexander VI, and was recognized in 1974 as a Servant of God by the Catholic Church.
+Isabella and Ferdinand are known for being the first monarchs to be referred to as the queen and king of Spain, respectively.
+Their actions included completion of the Reconquista, the Alhambra Decree which ordered the mass expulsion of Jews from Spain, initiating the Spanish Inquisition, financing Christopher Columbus's 1492 voyage to the New World, and establishing the Spanish Empire, making Spain a major power in Europe and the world and ultimately ushering in the Spanish Golden Age.

+Together with her husband, Isabella was granted the title of "Catholic Monarch" by Pope Alexander VI, a Spaniard.
+Her sainthood cause was opened in 1958, and in 1974 she was granted the title of Servant of God in the Catholic Church.

 Life

 Early years

-Isabella was born in Madrigal de las Altas Torres to John II of Castile and his second wife, Isabella of Portugal, on 22 April 1451.
-At the time of Isabella's birth, she was second in line to the throne after her older half-brother Henry IV of Castile.
+Isabella was born in Madrigal de las Altas Torres to King John II of Castile and his second wife, Isabella of Portugal, on 22 April 1451 (Maundy Thursday).
+At the time of Isabella's birth, she was second in line to the throne after her older half-brother Henry.
 Henry was 26 at that time and married, but childless.
-Isabella's younger brother Alfonso of Castile was born two years later on 17 November 1453, demoting her position to third in line.
-When her father died in 1454, her half-brother ascended to the throne as King Henry IV of Castile.
+Isabella's younger brother Alfonso was born two years later on 17 November 1453, demoting her position to third in line.
+When her father died in 1454, her half-brother ascended to the throne as King Henry IV.
 Isabella and her brother Alfonso were left in King Henry's care.
-Isabella, her mother, and Alfonso then moved to Arévalo.
+Isabella, Alfonso, and their mother then moved to Arévalo.

+This is the letter that King John II sent to the city of Segovia to announce the birth:

 These were times of turmoil for Isabella.
-The living conditions at their castle in Arévalo were poor, and they suffered from a shortage of money.
-Although her father arranged in his will for his children to be financially well taken care of, King Henry did not comply with their father's wishes, either from a desire to keep his half-siblings restricted or from ineptitude.
+The living conditions at the castle in Arévalo were poor, and they suffered from a shortage of money.
+Although her father arranged in his will for his children to be financially well taken care of, Henry did not comply with their father's wishes, either from a desire to keep his half-siblings restricted or from ineptitude.
 Even though her living conditions were difficult, Isabella was instructed in lessons of practical piety and in a deep reverence for religion under the supervision of her mother.

-When the King's wife, Joan of Portugal, was about to give birth to their daughter Joanna, Isabella and her brother Alfonso were summoned to court in Segovia to come under the direct supervision of the King and to finish their education.
-Alfonso was placed in the care of a tutor while Isabella became part of the Queen's household.
+When the king's wife, Joan of Portugal, was about to give birth to their daughter Joanna, Isabella and Alfonso were summoned to court in Segovia to come under the direct supervision of the king and to finish their education.
+Alfonso was placed in the care of a tutor while Isabella became part of the queen's household.